 If separate catch quotas for octopus were desired, it would be possible to manage the complex under Tier 5 using trawl survey biomass estimates and estimates of mortality for E. dofleini.
-If the most recent 10-year average (1999 - 2008) of survey biomass of 7,449 tons and the conservative M estimate of 0.53 are used, the Tier 5 OFL and ABC would be 3,948 and 2,961 tons, respectively.
+If the most recent 10-year average (1999 - 2008) of survey biomass of 7,469 tons and the conservative M estimate of 0.53 are used, the Tier 5 OFL and ABC would be 3,958 and 2,969 tons, respectively.
 This ABC is almost an order of magnitude higher than the current rate of incidental catch.
 Trawl survey estimates of biomass for the species complex represent the best available data at this time.
 There are serious concerns, however, about both the suitability of trawl gear for accurately sampling octopus biomass and the extent to which the survey catch represents the population subject to commercial harvest.
 Because of serious concerns with both the biomass estimate and the mortality estimate, we do not recommend use of a Tier 5 approach for this group at present.
 If future management of the octopus complex under Tier 5 is envisioned, then dedicated field experiments are needed to obtain both a more realistic estimate of octopus biomass available to the fishery and a more accurate estimate of natural mortality.

 The remaining option is to set catch limits for the octopus assemblage under Tier 6.
 There is no historical catch data for the period specified under the usual application of Tier 6 (1975-1995).
-Available data are incidental catch rates from 1997-2007.
-Using the most recent ten years of ull catch data, the average estimated incidental catch rate for 1998-2007 is 311 mt.
-If this incidental catch rate was treated as the long-term average catch under standard Tier 6 procedure, the OFL would be 311 mt and the ABC would be 233 mt.
+Available data are incidental catch rates from 1997-2008.
+Based on discussion at the September 2009 Plan team meetings, we used the full 12-year period of incidental catch data from 1997 through 2008 as the basis for Tier 6 catch estimates.
+The teams recommended that this period be fixed as the standard for use in all future assessments.
+Using this period, the average estimated incidental catch rate is 300 mt.
+If this incidental catch rate was treated as the long-term average catch under standard Tier 6 procedure, the OFL would be 300 mt and the ABC would be 225 mt.
 Given the order of magnitude of the survey and food web model biomass estimates, we feel that these Tier 6 catch limits are artificially low.
 It is the belief of the authors that Tier 6 is overly conservative, because the incidental catch estimates do not provide an actual "catch history".
 For most of this period there was very little market or directed effort for octopus.
 Although processors in Dutch Harbor began buying octopus in 2004-2006, the entire other species complex was on bycatch-only status for these years, so that the incidental catch rate still does not represent directed fishing.
 After review of the 2005 octopus SAFE, the Council's SSC concurred that neither Tier 5 nor the standard Tier 6 approach was satisfactory for this group, but supported use of Tier 6 until better methods could be found.